Community Health Workers

 CHW Advisory Board

 The Georgia Community Health Worker (CHW) Advisory Board began in May 2017.
 The purpose of the Advisory Board is to help align our efforts state-wide to define, train, and certify CHWs, and to provide recognition to this growing group of professionals.
-The Advisory Board provides strategic vision for Georgia’s Community Health Worker Initiative.
-The Advisory Board includes organizations and associations that have a state-wide focus and are geared towards addressing community health, health equity, and access to care for all.
-The boards recent focus has been on how to integrate CHWs into the workflow as well as how to foster a stronger and more sustainable relationship with the workforce.
+The Advisory Board provides a strategic vision for Georgia’s Community Health Worker Initiative.
+The Advisory Board includes organizations and associations that have a state-wide focus and are geared toward addressing community health, health equity, and access to care for all.
+The board's recent focus has been on how to integrate CHWs into the workflow as well as how to foster a stronger and more sustainable relationship with the workforce.
 The Advisory Board works in collaboration with the CHW Network to develop a CHW career ladder.
 The Advisory Board consists of representatives from various sectors (health, public health, academia, community-based organizations, care management organizations, physicians, nursing, CHWs, and social workers).

 Georgia CHW Advocacy Coalition